 - The last website you visited before coming to ours; and

-- Other web traffic statistics such as Google Analytics or Piwik Analytics.
+- Other web traffic statistics such as Google Analytics.

 The information we automatically collect is saved and used by this agency to improve the content of our web services and to help us understand how people are using our services.

 If during your visit to our website you participate in a survey, send us an email, or perform some other transaction online, the following additional information may be collected:

 - Your email address and contents of the email.

 - Information volunteered in response to a survey.